spapadiamantis/3gm-wiki/Named-Entity-Recognition.md

-# Named Entity Recognision
+# Named Entity Recognition

 During GSOC-2019 our main goal was to enhance the NLP capabilities of the program.
-To this end we decided it is vital to train a Named Entity Recognision (NER) model using solely Greek Government Gazette texts.It is trained using the [Greek spaCy](https://spacy.io/models/el/) pre-trained model and a dataset created with [Prodigy](https://prodi.gy/).
+To this end we decided it is vital to train a Named Entity Recognition (NER) model using solely Greek Government Gazette texts.It is trained using the [Greek spaCy](https://spacy.io/models/el/) pre-trained model and a dataset created with [Prodigy](https://prodi.gy/).

 ## NER labels